ros2/ros2_documentation/Linux-Development-Setup.rst

 Debian packages provided in the ROS 2 apt repositories
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-You can install a Debian package of RTI Connext availabel on the ROS 2 apt repositories.
+You can install a Debian package of RTI Connext available on the ROS 2 apt repositories.
 You will need to accept a license from RTI.

 .. code-block:: bash